phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 91702
+#Total Number of Tweets: 269993
-#Number of Clinton Tweets: 59018
+#Number of Trump Tweets: 92076
-#Number of Cruz Tweets: 47289
+#Number of Clinton Tweets: 59315
-#Number of Sanders Tweets: 42917
+#Number of Cruz Tweets: 47473
-#Number of Rubio Tweets: 23753
+#Number of Sanders Tweets: 43040
-#Number of Carson Tweets: 4223
+#Number of Rubio Tweets: 23857
-#Total Number of Tweets:
+#Number of Carson Tweets: 4234
 #Current Stream Started at Mon Feb  8 22:51:02
 ---
 ---